 The Investment property is pledged against the secured borrowings of the Parent Company.
-(Refer Note 11(a))

 (v) Estimation of Fair Value

 The Group obtains independent valuations for its investment property periodically.
 The best evidence of fair value is current prices in an active market for similar properties.
 Where such information is not available, the Group considers information from a variety of sources including: